Have you thought about car wrap advertising? Let me talk to you first about the car wrap scam, including ACTUAL emails (yes, they tried to get us!).

 Right.

 Psst: do you have Netflix?
-I just watched a documentary about scams, and it was really good with explaining them!
+I just watched a documentary about scams, and it was really good to explain them!
 Check out Money, Explained Episode 1: Get Rich Quick if you're curious.

 Clues that Set Off My Gut Instinct